kurtwzhao/obsolete-blog/_posts/2019-11-12-dynamic programming.md

 ![RL]({{"/images/RL_illustration.png" | relative_url}}){:height="60%" width="60%"}
 **Figure 1.
 An agent interacts with the environment, trying to take smart actions to maximize cumulative rewards.**

 The element added to Markov decision process from Markov rewrd preocess is the action.
-Here we distinguish the open loop control and closed loop control and then introduce policy. aa
+Here we distinguish the open loop control and closed loop control and then introduce policy.
+In open loop control, the control action is independent of the process output or the environment feedback.
+That means you make a prior plan and take actions according to this plan regardless of how the environment changes.
+In closed loop control, the action can depend on the feedback of the environment.
+If the environment is deterministic, there is no difference between open loop control and closed loop control since a previous action determines the later environment deterministically.
+However, if the environment is stochastic, closed loop control is always better since it takes advantage of current information.

-Policy is a function  open loop and closed loop
+A policy is a function from the state to

+$$R(\pi)\doteq R(s,\pi(s))$$

+$$P(\pi)$$

 ## Three Tpyes of Markov Decision Process